niegowski/node-daemonize2/README.md

 ===============

-Daemonize works like standard `require()` but loaded module is shifted to work in background as a daemon.
+Daemonize works like standard `require()` but loaded module is forked to work in background as a daemon.

 Keep in mind that `stdin`, `stdout` and `stderr` are redirected to `/dev/null` so any output from daemon won't display in console.
 You need to use file for logging (ie like `/examples/advanced/app.js`).

 Also any uncaught exception won't be displayed in the console, so `process.on("uncaughtException", ...)` should be used to